 Popular technology writers inaccurately conflate machine learning and artificial intelligence.
 Machine learning code is certainly a crucial subset of artificial intelligence code but we cannot count machine learning alone as artificial intelligence.
-AI is a much broader field which involves expression beyond simply recognizing and mimicking human speech and identifying a person in a photo which really is the current state of ML.
+AI is a much broader field that involves expression beyond simply recognizing and mimicking human speech and identifying a person in a photo which really is the current state of ML.

 Deep learning projects are increasingly specialized techniques of ML which often combine two or more techniques in one method, such as random forests; this increased sophistication can be easily mistaken for intelligence.
 So, if we are to see an example of deep learning demystified then we must certainly examine the actual code involved.
 This we shall do later.
 For now, let’s explore some of the flagrant myths and realities at hand.

 We need to put a filter on the hype that ML is AI, and we need to wrangle the misconceptions in the same way a data scientist wrangles data features, choosing the useful from the ambiguous.
 In this ByteScout article, we are going to technically evaluate the realistic limitations of ML.
-Right now, we have machine learning algorithms which can recognize patterns in enormous datasets.
+Right now, we have machine learning algorithms that can recognize patterns in enormous datasets.
 But developers often strain themselves to mung or wrangle datasets into a meaningful and useable form in order for current algorithms to work.

 Reality: Machine Learning is a Small Subset of AI

 Applied machine learning is a straightforward mathematical endeavor and there is no magic involved.
 Furthermore, ML is not intelligence.
 In a 1959 precedent, Arthur Samuel stated that machine learning code imparts the ability for a computer to “learn without being explicitly programmed.”
 As we will see in this ByteScout article, Machine learning code today requires an enormous amount of explicit coding and a mountain of training data.
-A program which can set a goal, search for data on its own, wrangle the data, find patterns, make inferences, reach conclusions, and take actions based on those conclusions is a fantasy which may or may not be realized in the future.
-For now, we will set aside most popular misconceptions and look at the deep reality of deep learning.
+A program that can set a goal, search for data on its own, wrangle the data, find patterns, make inferences, reach conclusions, and take actions based on those conclusions is a fantasy that may or may not be realized in the future.
+For now, we will set aside the most popular misconceptions and look at the deep reality of deep learning.

 One common misconception occurs when the output from a nonlinear ML algorithm supposedly shows insight which developers cannot understand.
 When the pattern turns out to be meaningful there is a eureka reaction and people claim that the algorithm is doing something beyond what it was actually programmed to do.
 The “hidden layers” in a neural network, it is claimed, are doing something magical, something intelligent.
 This is not even wrong; it’s misconception compounded by misunderstanding.